OpenDSA/OpenDSA/RST/en/CS5040slides/ProjManage.rst

 .. slide:: Working with a Partner (1)

-   | Typically, about half to 2/3 of students work with a partner.
+   | Typically, about half to 2/3 of students work with a partner (CS3114).
    | As a population, we cannot distinguish differences in performance
      in terms of score distribution between partnerships and singles.
    | Data indicate that each member of partnership works about 80% as